revdotcom/revai-python-sdk/README.md

 `job` will contain all the information normally found in a successful response from our [Submit Job](https://www.rev.ai/docs#operation/SubmitTranscriptionJob) endpoint.

-If you want to get fancy, both send job methods take `metadata`, `callback_url`, and a boolean `skip_diarization` as optional parameters, these are also described in the request body of the [Submit Job](https://www.rev.ai/docs#operation/SubmitTranscriptionJob) endpoint.
+If you want to get fancy, both send job methods take `metadata`, `callback_url`, a boolean `skip_diarization`, and `custom_vocabularies` as optional parameters, these are also described in the request body of the [Submit Job](https://www.rev.ai/docs#operation/SubmitTranscriptionJob) endpoint.

 ### Checking your file's status